Last Updated on February 19, 2020 by Angie

 Legume is a very solid choice for New American cuisine in Oakland, serving up refreshingly simple dishes that are executed with care.
 Our only regret is that it has taken us so long to make it here!

-Legume is located at 214 N Craig Street in Oakland.
+Legume was located at 214 N Craig Street in Oakland and closed in 2020.